-Other reasons could be an unhealthy and dangerous working environment, changes in your job that are outside your contract such as being forced to work night shifts, extended hours, etc. There are different types of constructive dismissal cases.
+Other reasons could be an unhealthy and dangerous working environment, changes in your job that are outside your contract such as being forced to work night shifts, extended hours, etc. There are different types of dismissal cases.

 1. Reducing Wages Without Consent

 If your employer wakes up one day and decides to slash your salary without your consent, you have the right to sue for constructive dismissal.
 This is a serious breach of your employment contract.
 You should keep the letter informing you of the salary cut and your written response to it.
 These will act as evidence that indeed the terms of the contract were breached.